almet/markdown-doc/articles/dependency-injection.md

 * a set of arguments
 * information describing if it's static or not

-Here is the different type of implemented methods:
+Here is the different types of implemented methods:

 Default:
 	Simple method, with arguments.

 Attribute methods:
 	Used to directly set public attributes `$service->attribute = $value`.
-	This type of method can only contain one argument.
+	This type of method can contain only one argument.

 Callbacks:
 	Before, or after the creation of your service, you can call specific